Israel's military says its expanded operation in Gaza City has begun and warns residents to leave

 JERUSALEM (AP) — After a night of heavy airstrikes, the Israeli military announced Tuesday that its expanded operation in Gaza City “to destroy Hamas’ military infrastructure” has begun and warned residents to move south.

-Israel’s Arabic language spokesperson Avichay Adree announced the expansion of Israel’s operation on X, after a night of heavy strikes against northern Gaza that killed at least 20 people.

-Israel has been warning the famine-stricken Gaza City residents to evacuate for the past month ahead of the operation but many have said they are unable to evacuate due to overcrowding in Gaza’s south and the high price of transport.
+The announcement by Israeli military spokesperson Avichay Adraee followed Defense Minister Israel Kataz's statement that “Gaza is burning” and further escalated the Israel-Hamas war as any potential ceasefire feels even further out of reach despite weeks of diplomacy.

-Earlier in the day, Defense Minister Israel Katz said that “Gaza is burning” as U.S. Secretary of State Marco Rubio left Israel for Qatar, where he planned to meet with officials there still incensed over Israel's strike last week that killed five Hamas members and a local security official.
+Also Tuesday, U.S. Secretary of State Marco Rubio left Israel and arrived in the energy-rich nation of Qatar, where he planned to meet with its ruling emir as the nation is still incensed over Israel’s strike last week that killed five Hamas members and a local security official.

-Rubio, speaking to journalists before his departure, suggested the offensive on Gaza City had begun.
+Rubio, speaking to journalists in Israel before his departure, suggested the offensive on Gaza City had begun.

 “We think we have a very short window of time in which a deal can happen,” Rubio said.
 “We don’t have months anymore, and we probably have days and maybe a few weeks so it's a key moment — an important moment.”